 Let’s review this last bit.

 Your brokerage account statement measures your success with dividend reinvestments in a way that helps you pay taxes.
-Even if you’re not paying taxes1.
+Even if you’re not paying taxes ((Even if you are paying taxes, your return is higher than the IRS would help you believe.)).

 In doing so it understates your return/success.